Financial data management – Build Your Finance Data Warehouse

 Financial data integration

 Both accountants and financial controllers will understand the challenges associated with the measurement and interpretation of financial data to achieve compliance.
-ZAP Data Hub makes it simple to combine data from multiple charts of accounts in to a single, accurate and compliant financial report with no risk of human error or misrepresentation of data.
+ZAP Data Hub offers simple financial data integration, allowing you to combine data from multiple charts of accounts into a single, accurate and compliant financial report with no risk of human error or misrepresentation of data.

 The Chief Financial Officer reaps all these benefits and more.
 Their overarching responsibility to navigate both growth periods and downturns is bolstered by the confidence that they have all financial information available instantly, regardless of whether it’s on-premise or in the cloud, coming from one or many applications.

 Becoming data-driven strengthens the CFO’s strategic position and value within a business, allowing them to spot trends and issues as they manifest themselves — as opposed to after they have made an impact-and allowing them to anticipate and answer the next financial question before it’s even asked.